huaxia1985/ProSSE/README.md

     types[c("Carlia_rubrigularis_south","Carlia_crypta")] <- 13
     types[c("Carlia_rhomboidalis_south","Carlia_rhomboidalis_north")] <- 14

-#define probable species identities for each tip with unknown species identity, if you have prior information on that.
+Define probable species identities for each tip with unknown species identity, if you have prior information on that.
 If unknown.list is not provided, then all species identities over the tree plus a unique species name for the tip are used as probable species identities.

     unknown.list <- vector("list",length(unknown.tip))
     names(unknown.list) <- unknown.tip